-Herbs can be grown inside as well as outside and generally fall into four categories: medicinal, ornamental, aromatic and culinary.
-Just because an herb is placed in a certain category, doesn't mean it only has one purpose.
+Herbs can be grown inside and outside and fall into four categories: medicinal, ornamental, aromatic, and culinary.
+Just because an herb is placed in a particular group doesn't mean it only has one purpose.

-People have been growing herbs for medicinal purposes for thousands of years.
-Various herbs can be used in salves, poultices and tinctures.
-Herbs help treat a wide range of ailments from stomach aches to dandruff.
-The fresh juices from the jewelweed offers quick relief for itchy skin, especially rashes from poison ivy, and boiled hollyhock petals can reduce swollen mucous membranes as well as relieve sore throats and sinus inflammation.
+People have been growing herbs for medicinal purposes for thousands of years; You can use various herbs in salves, poultices, and tinctures.
+Herbs help treat a wide range of ailments, from stomach aches to dandruff.
+The fresh juices from the jewelweed offer quick relief for itchy skin, especially rashes from poison ivy, and boiled hollyhock petals can reduce swollen mucous membranes and relieve sore throats and sinus inflammation.

 Indoor and Outdoor Gardens

 Indoor herb gardens can be just as successful as outdoor gardens if conditions are optimal.
-The starter herbs need to be planted in containers that have a hole in the bottom for proper drainage.
-Keep the soils moist, but not soggy.
-If the herbs roots are soaking in water, then the plants will die.
-It is usually a good idea to mix some sand or gravel in the potting soil to help with drainage.
+The starter herbs need to be planted in containers with a hole in the bottom for proper drainage.
+Keep the soils moist but not soggy.
+If the roots of the herbs are soaking in water, then the plants will die.
+It is usually a good idea to mix sand or gravel in the potting soil to help with drainage.

-Place the herbs in a south-facing window to ensure they get enough sunlight, which is usually at least 6 hours a day.
+Place the herbs in a south-facing window to ensure they get enough sunlight, usually at least 6 hours a day.
 If you can not guarantee 6 hours, then you will need to buy a grow lamp.
-You will want to rotate the potted herbs at times to ensure that the whole plant is receiving sun.
-Herbs that do well indoors include, parsley, chives, basil and mint.
-By doing these simple steps you can have a healthy indoor herb garden year-round.
+You will want to rotate the potted herbs to ensure that the whole plant is receiving sun.
+Herbs that do well indoors include parsley, chives, basil, and mint.
+By doing these simple steps, you can have a healthy indoor herb garden year-round.

 Outdoor herbs need the same conditions as indoor gardens.
 You need to make sure the garden plot and soil have good drainage.
 If it doesn't, till a generous layer of compost into the garden soil.
 Not only will it help with drainage, but it will also fertilizer the young plants.

 Space the plants about 5 to 6 inches apart.
-Add mulch around the base fo the plants to cut down on weeds and help retain moisture.
-Make sure your herbs get at least 6 hours of sun every day and remember to water your plants frequently, but do not drown them.
+Add mulch around the base of the plants to cut down on weeds and help retain moisture.
+Make sure your herbs get at least 6 hours of sun every day, and remember to water your plants frequently, but do not drown them.

-For pest problems in the garden, there are several herbs that are natural bug repellents.
-Borge 'Blue' will repel insects, but at the same time attract predatory insects including ladybugs.
-Catnip and beautyberry will repel mosquitoes and lemon grass will repel flies, ants and gnats.
+For pest problems in the garden, several herbs are natural bug repellents.
+Borge 'Blue' will repel insects but at the same time attract predatory insects, including ladybugs.
+Catnip and beautyberry will repel mosquitoes, and lemongrass will repel flies, ants, and gnats.